Chemistry research at SAGE-M

 Led by experienced researchers and industry partners

-Five-person leadership team spanning Monash, Deakin, RMIT and the University of Melbourne — together overseeing 21 Chief Investigators and 11 Partner Investigators.
+Eight-person leadership team spanning Monash, Deakin, RMIT and the University of Melbourne — together overseeing 21 Chief Investigators and 14 Partner Investigators.

 Meet the full team →